weaveworks-guides/weave-net-legacy/weave-loadbalance/README.md

     docker exec -ti $CONTAINER "/bin/bash"
 ~~~

-With the interactive container, you can connect to the endpoint, and make a request to the myip service.
+From the interactive container, connect to the endpoint, and then make a request to the myip service.

 ~~~bash